richarvey/techshift-modernise/content/page/lab2.md

 Select the bucket with the name from the DataBucketName in step 24.

 Click Create Folder.
-Enter the folder name cloudformation and click Save.
+Enter the folder name "cloudformation" and click Save.
 Note: The folder name must be all lowercase

-Click on the new cloudformation folder to open it.
+Click on the new "cloudformation" folder to open it.

-Click Upload and drop the Infra.yaml.zip file from step 30 onto the upload screen.
+Click Upload and drop the <b>Infra.yaml.zip</b> file from step 30 onto the upload screen.
 Click Upload.

 Select the CodePipeline service and select the TSAGallery-Infra Pipeline to confirm it has run.
 It may take a few minutes to start and run.
 Both Source and Deploy should now show Succeeded.